MileHacker Logo

 Immigration & Connections

-International cruise passengers arriving at Port Everglades undergo U.S. Customs and Border Protection (CBP) procedures similar to airport entry.
+International cruise passengers getting to Port Everglades undergo U.S. Customs and Border Protection (CBP) procedures similar to airport entry.

 Arrival Procedures & Transfers

-• Immigration: Passport inspection and potential biometric data collection.
+• Immigration: Passport inspection and potential biometric information collection.
 Have documents ready.

 • Land Connections: Taxis, ride-sharing (Uber/Lyft), hotel shuttles, and cruise line transfers are available from the port.